 The gestation period of a skunk is about two months, meaning that the babies are typically born in late May or early June.
 The babies are quite vulnerable when they are born.
 Blind, deaf, and hairless, they would make easy prey for predators.
-Therefore, the mothers dig dens in areas not easily accessible, such as in a cactus thicket or under a rock.
+Therefore, the mothers dig dens in areas not easily accessible, such as in a thick, secluded bush or under a rock.
 Mother skunks may also make dens in areas around homes, such as under decks, porches, sheds, woodpiles, etc. Male skunks do not participate in raising the babies.

 Signs of Skunk Activity

 Skunks are nocturnal animals, so it is rare to spot them during the day.
-You usually smell them rather than see them, and with skunks spraying each other during their domestic squabbles, you may notice their odor more often during the months of February and March than at any other time of the year.
+You usually smell them rather than see them, and with skunks spraying each other during their domestic squabbles, you may notice their odour more often during the months of February and March than at any other time of the year.

 There may be other signs of skunks around your home.
 These animals are omnivorous, and you may notice damage near the bottom of your corn stalks and other garden plants where they have been grazing.
 Skunks also dig for insects and larva to eat, so small, shallow holes may appear in your lawn.
 If the skunk smells in or around your home are faint but persistent, that may be a sign that a family of skunks has taken up residence.

-Benefits of Humane Wildlife Prevention Houston
+Benefits of Humane Wildlife Prevention

 Humane methods of extraction and prevention are better for both you and the skunks.
 If the mother is trapped or killed, the babies will likely remain hidden in their den, which is not a good outcome for them or for you.
 Our wildlife technicians remove them by hand, which is the only humane method of extraction.
 The babies are then placed in a heated reunion box, which is designed for the express purpose of moving them from the den to an entry point where their mother can find them.